Anton Hackl: North Africa

 The first elements of II.
-Gruppe arrived in North Africa on 5 December where it was based at Zazur airfield, approximately 15 km west of Tripoli.
+Gruppe arrived in North Africa on 5 December where it was based at Zarzur airfield, approximately 15 km west of Tripoli.
 Hackl's 5.
-Staffel arrived in North Africa on 13 December, initially based at Tripoli and then moved to Zazur on 18 December.
+Staffel arrived in North Africa on 18 December, initially based at Tripoli and then moved to Zarzur.
 On 20 December 1942, Hackl claimed two victories over North Africa.
 That day, 5.
 Staffel encountered a flight of Curtiss P-40 Kittyhawk ground-attack aircraft.
 In the encounter, 5.
 Staffel claimed five aerial victories, two by Hackl.
 The opponents were P-40s from the RAF No. 260 Squadron which lost five aircraft that day.

 In combat with P-38 Lightnings escorting a flight of 24 Boeing B-17 Flying Fortress' on 4 February 1943, he was badly wounded resulting in a forced landing in his Bf 109 G-2 trop (Werknummer 10787—factory number) near Matmata.
 His injuries to the head and right hand turned out to be severe.
 He was flown to Rome and was hospitalized for several months.
 Command of 5.
 Staffel was passed on to Oberleutnant Franz Hrdlicka.